fast-programmer/outboxer/README.md

 ## Background

-Outboxer is a Rails 7 implementation of the transactional outbox pattern.
+Outboxer is an ActiveRecord implementation of the [transactional outbox pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html).

+It addresses the dual write problem that occurs in event driven systems, when a single atomic operation must change data in an SQL table and publish those changes to a message broker.

 ## Setup